xcore/sc_multi_uart/doc/overview.rst

 Overview
 ========

-This module provides a software library that allows multiple uarts to share 8 bit ports for multiple channel UART communication.
+This module provides a software library that allows multiple uarts to share 8 bit ports for a multiple UART communication.
 It is dynamically re-configurable for applications that require a level of flexibility during operation.

 Features
 --------

-Multi UART component provides the following functionality.
+MultiUART component provides the following functionality.
 All options are dynamically reconfigurable via the API.

 .. list-table::
     :header-rows: 1